alimohammadiamirhossein/alimohammadiamirhossein.github.io/README.md

 ### my personal website

-a website that shows cv in a tree-like structure which is really intuitive.
+a website that shows cv in a tree-like structure.

 ![img.png](static/screenshot.png)